• Destinations

 I used my paid Surfshark VPN to access the internet in China and it worked like a charm.
 Even the VPN locations I could select were limited, so I couldn’t use Germany as my location as I normally would.
 But the UK, US and even Hong Kong are all viable VPN options for virtually barrier-free access.
 Wi-Fi is widely available at hotels and coffee shops, so the only hindrance would be the restrictions if you plan on working remotely in China.

 On mobile phones, accessing the internet in China is a whole other thing.
 While you would have the same restrictions using a local Chinese SIM card, travel eSIMs have completely changed the landscape of what’s possible.
 Since eSIMs use data roaming in China from other networks to avoid the need for users to register, there’s also no restriction.
 At least that’s how I explain it for myself.
 I used Instagram, WhatsApp, Facebook and all other websites, which would have otherwise been blocked.
+I also navigate around Beijing using Google Maps, because I foolishly had all my pins there.
+My phone and I made it to the Forbidden City, even without a prebooked ticket.

 How to Use eSim in China